steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 * Ensure that the application `llvm-symbolizer` can be executed, and that it is located in `/opt/rocm-<version>/llvm/bin`.
 This executable is not strictly required, but if found is used to translate ("symbolize") a host-side instruction address into a more useful function name, file name, and line number (assuming the application has been built to include debug information).

-There is an environment variable, `ASAN_OPTIONS`, that can be used to adjust the runtime behavior of the ASAN runtime itself.
+There is an environment variable, `ASAN_OPTIONS`, that can be used to adjust the runtime behavior of the ASan runtime itself.
 There are more than a hundred "flags" that can be adjusted (see an old list at [flags](https://github.com/google/sanitizers/wiki/AddressSanitizerFlags)) but the default settings are correct and should be used in most cases.
-It must be noted that these options only affect the host ASAN runtime.
+It must be noted that these options only affect the host ASan runtime.
 The device runtime only currently supports the default settings for the few relevant options.

 There are two `ASAN_OPTION` flags of particular note.